Niall Quinn

 Niall John Quinn (honorary MBE; born 6 October 1966) is an Irish former professional footballer, manager, businessman and sports television pundit.

-As a player he was a striker who played top flight football for Arsenal, Manchester City and Sunderland, with spells in the Premier League for both City and the Black Cats.
-Quinn also received 92 caps for the Republic of Ireland national football team, scoring 21 times, which makes him Ireland's second highest goalscorer of all time.
+As a player, he was a striker who played top flight football for Arsenal, Manchester City and Sunderland, with spells in the Premier League for both City and the Black Cats.
+Quinn also received 92 caps for the Republic of Ireland national team, scoring 21 times, which makes him Ireland's second highest goalscorer of all time.
 He also appeared with the Irish team at the UEFA European Football Championship of 1988 and two FIFA World Cups in 1990 and 2002.

-He later was part of a consortium to buy Sunderland and became the club's chairman.
+After his soccer career he was part of a consortium to buy Sunderland and became the club's chairman.
 He also had a spell as manager before stepping down to a role of club director.
 He left the club in February 2012 and has since worked as a pundit namely on Sky Sports.

-Playing career

-Gaelic games

-Niall Quinn played Gaelic football for the Perrystown, Dublin 12, club Robert Emmets.
-He also played underage football and hurling for Dublin.
-In July 1983, Quinn captained a Dublin Colleges GAA party on a one-month tour of Australia.

-Aged 16, he played in the 1983 All-Ireland Minor Hurling Championship Final, and was offered a contract to play professional Australian rules football before settling on a career in football.
-He played Gaelic football for Co.
-Kildare club Eadestown after his retirement, winning a junior C county title in 2008.

 Club career

+Early career and Gaelic games

+Born in Perrystown, Quinn started playing association football for his local club Manortown United as a nine-year-old.
+Initially a goalkeeper, he did not play outfield until he was twelve.
+He later moved to Lourdes Celtic in Crumlin and played as a centre-back or midfielder.
+It was not until he represented Drimnagh Castle Secondary School in association football that he finally became a centre-forward.

+The son of All-Ireland-winning Tipperary hurler Billy, Quinn also participated in Gaelic games, playing Gaelic football and hurling for local Perrystown club Robert Emmets.
+His ability saw him represent his county, playing for the Dublin GAA minors in both codes, and in July 1983 Quinn captained the Dublin Colleges Under-18 Gaelic football team on a tour of Australia.
+His sporting career came to a crossroads when, aged 16, he played in the 1983 All-Ireland Minor Hurling Championship final, was offered a contract to play professional Australian rules football as well as receiving an offer from Arsenal to pursue a career in association football.
+He later returned to play Gaelic football for County Kildare club Eadestown after his retirement, winning a junior C county title in 2008.